rmpowell77/wxUI/docs/ProgrammersGuide.md

 For convenience the event parameter of the function can be omitted in cases where it is unused.

-#### `getHandle`
+#### Proxy

-Often a `wxWindow` object needs to be referenced.
-For example, perhaps for reading a currently selected value.
-"Controllers" support `getHandle`, a way to get the handle to the underlying `wxWindow` that is created for the "Controller".
-You provide the address of the handle that you would like to be populated when the "Controller" is created
+Often the value of a *Controller* in a layout needs to be referenced, or sometimes the backing `wxWindow` itself needs to be used directly.
+This could be for reading a currently typed in value in a `TextCtrl`, or to change the selection of a `Choice`.  *Controllers* support `Proxy` objects, a way to get the handle to the underlying `wxWindow` that is created for the *Controller*.

+Some *Controllers* do not support values that are intended to change, such as a `Line`, and others can have several values of interest, such as a `ComboBox`.  `Proxy` objects can have several accessors that allow access to these, most commonly called `value()` and `selection()` (see Supported Controllers for details of each supported *Controller*).
+These accessors are proxy objects support `get()` and `set()` functions, as well as a set of appropriate overloads for the underlying type, allowing more ergonomic interaction with the code.  `Proxy` also supplies `operator*` and `operator->` which reference the most common accessor.

+`Proxy` supply `control()`, which is intended to allow access to the underlying controller.

+As `Proxy` objects need to be a named variable that exist outside of a *Controller*, and require being "attached".
+This is done with the `operator=`, allowing for an ergonomic way to attach `Proxy` objects to controls.
+Accessing a proxy object that has not been attached to a controller will cause an exception to be raised.

 ```cpp
 auto getHandle(UnderlyingType** handlePtr);